Slickdeals/style_guide/README.md

 Slickdeals Chef Style Guide
 =========================

-This style guide is based of [Julian Dunn's Style guide](https://github.com/juliandunn/chef-style-guide), heavily edited to work for our workflow.
-Some of these rules are enforced by FoodCritic; some others are not.
+This style guide is based off of [Julian Dunn's Style guide](https://github.com/juliandunn/chef-style-guide) yet heavily edited to work for our workflow.

 Git Etiquette
 -------------